abevoelker/blog/source/_posts/2012-07-08-ode-to-openedge-abl.markdown

 ---
 layout: post
-title: "Ode to OpenEdge ABL"
+title: "Final Ode to OpenEdge ABL Part 1: a Ruby Adapter is Born"
 date: 2012-07-08 20:37
 comments: true
 categories:
 ---

-Hopefully this will be the last in-depth post I write about OpenEdge ABL.
+I'm planning this post as part of a short series that will finally give me some closure on my OpenEdge ABL / Progress past and allow me to move on.

-Almost 1 1/2 years ago, I wrote [a post][1] where I formulated a cure for a language that had tortured me at the first full-time programming job that I ever had: OpenEdge ABL.
-Since that time, I quit my job programming in ABL and have been very happy at my new job as a contractor, doing mostly Ruby and JavaScript (mostly Rails backends).
+After I'm finished I hope to be able to completely wipe OpenEdge from my mind and not visit the community anymore.
+I'd like to spend some time improving my Ruby and maybe learning some Clojure/Erlang/Haskell.

-However, I never really felt like I got closure with OpenEdge.
-I wrote some pretty advanced ABL code for my employer, but never really realized any of the boundary-pushing ideas like I brought up in that blog post.
-I really suck at just "letting things go," so it's always kind of been in the back of my mind that I wanted to wrap it up and release it.
-Part of it is that I want to prove to everyone that I'm not crazy and there really is some merit to what I'm talking about.
+It's weird how I have trouble letting go.
+Almost 1 1/2 years ago, I wrote [a post][1] where I theorized a cure for a language that had tortured me at the first full-time programming job that I ever had: OpenEdge ABL.
+Shortly after writing that post, I quit my job and moved to a new city, where I got a job contracting as a Ruby developer.
+I'm much happier at my new job, but I can't seem to let go of the ideas I came up with that could free a person that could be in a similar position that I used to be in (programming in Progress / OpenEdge ABL).

 At the time I wrote that blog post I didn't have enough Ruby experience to extend an existing library, especially that does something bare-metal like